Attentive multilayer fusion for vision transformers: Related Work

 \subsection{The Value of Intermediate Representations}

 The principle that hierarchical features are crucial for robust recognition is fundamental to deep learning.
 In CNNs, representations progress from low-level patterns in early layers to high-level semantics in later ones~\citep{zeiler2014visualizing}.
-The transferability differs across depth, with earlier layers being more general and later ones being more specialized~\citep{yosinski2014transferable}.
+Transferability varies with depth, with earlier layers being more general and later layers more specialized~\citep{yosinski2014transferable}.
 This led to iconic architectures, such as U-Net~\citep{ronneberger2015unet} and Feature Pyramid Networks \citep{lin2017fpn}, which explicitly fuse features from shallow and deep layers to combine fine-grained details with high-level semantics.
 This principle extends to ViTs.

 Although~\citet{raghu2021vision} showed that their representations are more uniform across layers than in CNNs and representation similarity evolves smoothly over depth~\citep{lange2022}, research confirms that ViT layers still gradually encode more complex semantic concepts~\citep[cf.,][]{ghiasi2022, dorszewski2025colorsclasses}.
 Recognizing this, architectural extensions such as MViT~\citep{fan2021multiscale}, CrossViT~\citep{chen2021crossvit}, and Swin Transformer~\citep{liu2021swin} explicitly integrate information at different resolutions.
 More recently, lightweight methods such as Head2Toe~\citep{evci2022head2toe} and Visual Query Tuning~\citep{tu2023vqt} have shown that explicitly exploiting intermediate ViT layers can enhance transfer performance.
 Similar findings have emerged in language models, where probing has revealed that intermediate layers can even outperform the final layer depending on the task \citep{DBLP:conf/naacl/Liu0BPS19, skean2025layer}.
+Beyond classification, intermediate representations have also proven valuable for out-of-distribution detection~\citep{imezadelajara2025mysteries} and robotic manipulation~\citep{li2026vatvisionactiontransformer}, further underscoring the generality of this principle across domains and tasks.

 Building on these insights, we propose an adaptive attentive probe that learns to dynamically fuse representations from across the entire network hierarchy.
-Unlike prior work relying on fixed fusion schemes or manually chosen layer subsets, our method automatically discovers and weights the most task-relevant layers, combining the efficiency of probing with the power of adaptive multi-scale feature fusion.
+Unlike prior work that relies on fixed fusion schemes or manually selected layer subsets, ALF automatically discovers and weights the most task-relevant layers, combining the efficiency of probing with the power of adaptive multi-scale feature fusion.